 And for this particular recipe, you do not need to chill the dough.

-In fact, for drop cookies, it’s recommended that you do not chill the dough.
 The “beauty” of a drop cookie is the motion of letting the dough drop to the baking sheet, giving these cookies a uniquely messy look.
 The dough wouldn’t drop or splay as well if it was made firmer by chilling.

 Can you freeze pumpkin drop cookies?